An uncomfortable concealed carry experience is the worst. A good holster can make all the difference.

 What Makes a Holster Comfortable?

-- Choose a carrying position that suits your body type and style.
+- Carry position.
 Some like IWB holsters, while others prefer OWB.
 Appendix carry works for many, but not for everyone.
 Still others swear by chest, belly band, or even bra holsters.

-- Material and construction can make all the difference.
+- Material and construction.
 Leather holsters are softer than rigid KYDEX, even though KYDEX has better safety and retention.
 Hybrid holsters offer the best of both worlds for many shooters.

 - Pad any KYDEX holster with a GunZee memory foam pad.
 It makes inside the waistband carry a whole lot more comfortable.